 Chances are that right at this moment you have an old television, computer, printer, or phone system sitting around in your garage or attic.
 Don’t worry you’re not alone.
 The Institue for Local Self-Reliance estimates that 75 percent of unused and obsolete electronics are stored away because people are unclear about the proper way to manage their outdated electronics.
 Let’s face it, it’s hard to let go of that TV you had been watching Andy Griffith reruns on for so many years, and it’s unclear where to toss the thing when you finally do realize it’s got to go.

 So you’ve decide it’s time to get rid of that old hand dial TV.
 You’ve said your goodbyes and faced your sorrows.
-Finally the hard part is over, the heart wrenching separation is final and its time to move on (maybe to that nice new 42” DLP enhanced HDTV flat screen you’ve been eyeing).
+Finally the hard part is over, the heart wrenching separation is final and its time to move on.
 Unfortunately, the agony has only just begun for most people once they’ve decided to get rid of their TV.
 Due to the toxic levels of lead, mercury, cadmium and other hazardous chemicals found in the typical television dumping may not be an option.
 In California it’s against the law to discard a television, monitor or other CRT containing device into the landfills.
 That means leaving it curbside for your trash hauling service won’t do.
 So the question of, “What now?” inevitably enters your mind.

 There are many organizations out there that accept donated useable equipment.
 In some cases you may even be able to receive a tax write-off for good conditioned equipment that is only slightly outdated.
 We at YNot Recycle believe that reuse is the best alternative to dumping that old TV or computer and with some time and research you may be able to find a nice new home for your electronics.
 However, many people find that donating a single TV or computer to an organization may be harder to accomplish than at first imagined.
 While it may seem stingy on the organization’s behalf, there are very valid reasons why your donation may be turned away.
 Repair and maintenance of several different models and systems can cost a non-profit organization significantly over time and the organization may not be able to use your model until they’ve collected a significant amount of the same kind or similar.
 Even if an organization can accumulate enough of a certain electronic good, repair may be impossible if the manufacturer has discontinued support for that particular model.
 On top of this, when it comes to computer systems, transferring your software to another user may actually be in violation of the terms of the licensing and can result in the organization’s necessity to purchase software that may cost many times over the value of the machine.
 So, once again you are back to, “What now?”